sccoos/pfm-observable-dashboard/src/index.md

 <p>
 Forecasts are typically 5 days long, but may be as short as 3 days.
 Occasionally if forecasts fail, the forecast date is a day behind.
 The dashed white rectangle box represents the region where the model is providing a forecast.
 Outside of this box, no forecast is made.

 Colored contour lines represent the forecast of percentage of sewage at the ocean surface.
 A value of 100% is pure sewage and a value of zero is pure ocean water.
-Contours go from a high of 10% ot a low of 0.005% of sewage.
+Contours go from a high of 10% sewage to a low of 0.0005% sewage.

 Shoreline color indicate swimmer risk based on sewage percentage with
 <ul>